How to test your vision at home

 Testing an older child or adult

-Have the person being tested sit in the chair at a distance of ten feet from the chart.
-You may need to adjust the height of the chart so that it is level with their eyes.
-With the cover you have ready, have the person use it to cover one of their eyes.
-If they typically wear glasses for distance vision, they should wear them during the test.
+Again, have the person being tested sit in a chair approximately 3 metres (10 feet) away from the chart.
+You may need to adjust the height of the chart to ensure it is at the same level as their eyes.
+Have the person cover one of their eyes.
+Again, if they typically wear glasses, they should also do so now.

 What are normal results?

-By the age of three of four, a child will typically be able to see the 20/40 line, and by age five, the 20/30 line.
+Typically, by the age of three or four, children will be able to see the 20/40 line of the vision chart.
+By the age of five, the 20/30 line.

-The results of the test can vary on different days.
-And so you may want to repeat the test over a number of days to get a better idea of their level.
+It is important to note that the results of the test can vary on different days.
+This means you might want to repeat the test over a number of days to give you a better idea of their vision level.

 If they can’t see the same line with each eye, they may have a problem that is worth bringing up with your eye doctor at their next check-up.

 On average, an older child or adult should be able to read the 20/20 line.
-If this isn’t the case, again, it may depend on the day, for instance, if they have been using or working for many hours at a screen.
-But if the results repeat after a few tests, it may be worth arranging to have an examination by an ophthalmologist to see if there are abnormal results.
+If this isn’t the case, again, it may depend on the day or conditions.
+For example, working for many hours at a screen can temporarily affect our vision.
+But if the results repeat after a few tests, it may be worth arranging to have an examination by an ophthalmologist to determine whether there are any issues.